erasmus-without-paper/ewp-specs-api-echo/README.md

 Authentication and Encryption
 -----------------------------

-This version (v1.x.x) of Echo API requires implementers to use a very specific set of security methods:
+This version (v1.x.x) of Echo API follows the rules described in [EWP Authentication and Security, Version 1][sec-v1] document.
+It requires implementers to support a very specific set of security solutions:

- * For client authentication, [TLS Client Certificate Authentication][cliauth-tlscert] method MUST be used.
+ * For client authentication, [TLS Client Certificate Authentication][cliauth-tlscert] method MUST be used, and self-signed client certificates MUST be accepted by the server.

  * For server authentication, [TLS Server Certificate Authentication][srvauth-tlscert] method MUST be used.